 What is EOS?

-The EOS framework, based on the book Traction by Gino Whitman, helps leadership teams become tighter and more efficient in ways meant to permeate the entire organization.
+The entrepreneurial operating system, based on the book Traction by Gino Whitman, helps leadership teams become tighter and more efficient in ways meant to permeate the entire organization.

 It’s designed for growth-minded organizations of about 10 to a few hundred people but has been employed successfully in much larger companies, too.

-EOS focuses on six main components: vision, people, data, processes, traction, and issues.
+The EOS model focuses on six main components: vision, people, data, processes, traction, and issues.

 - Vision: Determining and communicating values, goals, and purpose to get everyone on the same page about where the organization is going and what the plan is.